bschulz81/robustregression/README.md

 7. Rousseeuw, P. J. (1984).Journal of the American Statistical Association.
 79 (388): 871–880. doi:10.1080/01621459.1984.10477105.
 JSTOR 2288718.
    Rousseeuw, P. J.; Leroy, A. M. (2005) [1987].
 Robust Regression and Outlier Detection.
 Wiley. doi:10.1002/0471725382.
 ISBN 978-0-471-85233-9, for the least trimmed squares algorithm
 8. Hadi and Simonoff, J. Amer.
 Statist.
 Assoc.
 88 (1993) 1264-1272, Atkinson and Riani,Robust Diagnostic Regression Analysis (2000), Springer, for the forward search
 9. Croux, C., Rousseeuw, P.J.
 (1992).
 Time-Efficient Algorithms for Two Highly Robust Estimators of Scale.
 In: Dodge, Y., Whittaker, J. (eds) Computational Statistics.
 Physica, Heidelberg. https://doi.org/10.1007/978-3-662-26811-7_58 (For the faster version of the S-estimator.)
-The version of the S estimator in this library now is adapted from Croux and Rousseeuw to the C language.
+The versions of the S and Q estimators in this library are npw adapted from Croux and Rousseeuw to the C language.
 Note that it is not the same Code because of some optimizations.
-Since many variables act on array indices in this algorithm, it was actually non-trivial to convert from Fortran to C.
+Since many variables act on array indices in this algorithm, it was actually non-trivial to convert from Fortran to C. Especially for the Q estimator, the naive algorithm is faster for less than 100 datapoints.
+For the S estimator this is the case for less than 10 datapoints.
+Therefore, in these cases the naive versions are still used.

 # Compiling and Installing the library:

-The Library needs CMake and a C compiler that is at least able to generate code according to the C14 standard (per default, it uses C17, but with a switch in the CMakeLists.txt for the library, it can use C14.
+The Library needs CMake and a C compiler that is at least able to generate code according to the C14 standard (per default, if one does not use Clang or MacOs, it uses C17, but with a CXX_STANDARD 14 switch set in the CMakeLists.txt for the library, it can use C14, which is the the default for Clang and MacOS.)

-It also makes use of OpenMP and needs Python in version 3 and pybind 11 to compile.
-After compilation with CMake, an /out folder appears where the library and the compiled test applications and a python test script can be found which demonstrate how to use the library.
+The library also makes use of OpenMP and needs Python in version 3 and pybind11 to compile.

+Per default, the CMake variable $WithPython is ON.
+If one wants to use the python module one can compile and install the module by going into the /source directory and then one can install it install with pip, i.e.

+cd /source
+pip install .

+After that, the binary extension is copied into a path for python wheel extensions, where python scripts can find it.

+In addition, a build directory should appear where the c++ testapplication can be found together with a binary.

+one can uninstall the module by typing

+pip uninstall pyRobustRegressionLib

+If one does not want the python module, one may set the cmake variable WithPython to OFF.

+One can compile the library also traditionally via CMake.
+Typing

+CMake .

+in the /source directory will generate the files necessary to compile the library, depending on the CMake generator set by the user.

+After compilation, an out directory will appear with the library in binary form and the executable testapplication in c++.
+If the variable WithPython was set to ON, one will also find a python module and a test script in python.